Freelancers & Consultants10 min readUpdated Apr 14, 2026

 • The current deliverable version.

-• Client feedback in any mix of email, pasted comments, screenshots of comments, or short call notes.
+• Client feedback from email, docs, chat, screenshots, or short notes.

-• A rule for conflict handling.
-Example: contradictory comments stay grouped under Needs client decision.
+• A clear conflict-handling rule.
+Example: contradictory comments stay grouped under Conflicting comments until a human asks the client to decide.

 How to gather the source material

-2. Export comment-heavy docs to PDF if the live comment interface is messy.
+2. Export comment-heavy docs to PDF or plain text if the live comment interface is messy.

 3. Turn screenshots into readable text when possible.
 If you must upload screenshots, crop them tightly.